IBM PS/1 model 2011

-I purchased an IBM PS/1 model 2011 from a friend of mine.
-The computer was sold to me at a good price, but it has some small defects that need to be fixed, such as the classic errors 161 and 163 when turned on.
-I already have the necessary spare part: the modern equivalent of the Dallas DS1287, nwX287.
+I bought an IBM PS/1 model 2011 from a friend of mine.
+The computer was sold to me at a good price, but it had some flaws to fix, such as the classic errors 161 and 163 when turned on.

 The computer was sold to me with its original black and white monitor, but without a keyboard.
 Subsequently, they gave me a color monitor which, however, had some problems and, when connected to the power supply, started to smoke!